fredkozlowski/nyc-zoning-timeline/readme.md

 - Note that when you download the files from the NY Zoning Code website, the files are numbered with Roman numerals.
 They'll need to be renumbered before using this script.
 - For any issues related to PDF reading, make sure you have the latest version of the pdfplumber library installed.

+## To Do

+- Pre-generate the HTML graph to reduce load time.
+Currently the JS loop that generates the graph takes a bit of time upon load.
+- Add a legend to the color shades since the color:count mapping is on a log scale.

 ## License

 This script is provided "as is", without warranty of any kind.
 You are free to modify and distribute it as needed.